tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/管理安全组/创建安全组_intl_en.md

 1. Log in to [CVM Console](https://console.cloud.tencent.com/cvm/index).
 2. In the left sidebar, click **[Security Group](https://console.cloud.tencent.com/cvm/securitygroup)** to enter the security group management page.
 3. On the security group management page, choose **Region** and click **+Create**.
-4. In the **Create Security Group** window that appears, complete the configuration, as shown in the following figure:
+4. In the **Create a security group** window that appears, complete the configuration, as shown in the following figure:
 ![](https://main.qcloudimg.com/raw/dc265c99d23e7a05bb9cc8b72f2cebee.png)
  - Template: based on the services to be deployed for the CVM instances in the security group, select an appropriate template to simplify security group rule configuration, as described in the following table:
 <table>